 Tom Staab – President and CEO – Leadership

-Tom Staab oversees Junior Achievement of Chicago, which has a $4.8 million budget and reaches over 225,000 students annually throughout its 12-county franchise area.
+Tom Staab oversees Junior Achievement of Chicago, which has a $6.1 million budget and aims to reach over 350,000 students this school year throughout its 12-county franchise area.

 Tom has a BA in Communication Arts and English from the University of Wisconsin-Madison, and an MBA in Marketing, Management & Strategy, and Management & Organizations from Northwestern University’s Kellogg School of Management.